 The Jump from 286 to 386

 Just a little bit of history: The 286 processor was 16-bit, part of the same family as the 8086 – the first modern “CPU” launched back in 1978.
-Not to go into too much detail, but basically 16-bit computers run 8-bit and 16-bit games on such as Super Mario, Tetris, and Pong and it was pushing it’s limits with the original Civilization game – all these dos games are great in their own right, but I did not grow up with them.
+Not to go into too much detail, but basically, 16-bit computers run 8-bit and 16-bit games such as Super Mario, Tetris, and Pong.
+It would be pushing its limits with the original Civilization game.
 A 386 processor, on the other hand, runs on 32-bit computing (meaning the bandwidth and speed of these computers are greatly increased), allowing for games with higher resolution graphics and complexity such as Simcity 2000, Doom, and Transport Tycoon Deluxe.
-The 386 also allowed the introduction the first widely adopted version of Windows, (Windows 3.1) (did somebody say minesweeper?)
+The 386 also allowed the introduction of the first widely adopted version of Windows (Windows 3.1, complete with minesweeper)

-The 386 processor also was one of the first easily upgradable CPUs, with Intel losing it’s lead in terms of producing most CPUs.
-Brands like Cyrix came onto the market and even developed drop-in CPUs which could effectively upgrade a 386 to a 486 without having to replace the whole computer.
+The 386 processor also was one of the first CPUs that was widely upgraded, extending the life of PGA-132 socketed computers.
+Intel also began to lose its lead in terms of producing most CPUs.
+Brands like Cyrix came onto the market and developed drop-in CPUs which could upgrade a 386 to a 486 without having to replace the whole computer.
 Replacing whole computers was expensive (see above) and it was much more common for users to try and upgrade components to extend the life of their machines.

-It’s this culmination of factors that makes a 386 such a fun retro computing project – there are so many options to choose from and experiment with, from CPU’s to ISA sound & graphics cards, memory boards, and even options to connect to the internet!
+It’s this culmination of these factors that make a 386 such a fun retro computing project – there are so many options to choose from and experiment with, from CPUs to ISA sound & graphics cards, memory boards, and even options to connect to the internet!

 Let’s take a look at the stock configuration of the Compaq Portable 386 and a closer look at it’s most noticeable feature, it’s Orange Gas Plasma screen